This post is also available in: Ελληνικά

 The closest international airports for most major airlines are Paris and Frankfurt.
 From Paris, it is 2 hours by high-speed train; from Frankfurt, it’s 2h 40′ by bus.

 Public transport in Alsace can be complicated to use and the train only goes to Colmar.
 So the best way to see Alsace is by car.
 It will take you about a day to explore it (two at most) and then you can use Colmar as your base to explore the nearby villages.

 If you make Strasbourg your base for exploring the area, then the most beautiful and comfortable hotel (and where I chose to stay), is the Hotel Cour du Corbeau – MGallery.
 I really can’t recommend it highly enough!

 To sum things up…

 Alsace is like a fairytale wonderland that escaped the storybook and came to life.
-Some of its villages are so beautiful and charming they are almost unreal.
-Walking in their cobbled alleys feels like walking in a movie set.
+Some of its villages are so beautiful and charming that they are almost unreal.
+Walking in their cobbled alleys feels like walking on a movie set.
 If you also add free wine tastings at the feet of the misty Vosges mountains, a visit to Alsace makes for a truly magical experience.